szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

 | m | - | $\mathrm{yr^{-1}}$ | Mortality rate of predator population |
 \

-Let us begin by creating a [system](@ref System) called `LotkaVolterra`.
+Let's begin by creating a [system](@ref System) called `LotkaVolterra`.
 Since this is a system that we want to simulate later on, we must include [`Controller`](@ref Controller) as a [mixin](@ref Mixin).

 ```
 @system LotkaVolterra(Controller)
 ```
 \

 We will first declare a time variable with a yearly unit, which we will use for plotting the model simulations later on.
-Recall that `context.clock.time` is a variable that keeps track of the progression of time in hourly units.
+Recall that `context.clock.time` is a variable that keeps track of the progression of time.
 We are simply declaring a variable to keep track of the time in years.

 ```
 @system LotkaVolterra(Controller) begin